martinpihrt/OSPy/ospy/docs/Clean_installation.md

 A reboot or a new login session is recommended before the changed group membership is used.

+The core requirements installed on every clean installation include `python3-holidays`.
+OSPy uses it locally for optional public-holiday exclusions in program calendar rules; the country is detected from the configured weather location or selected with the holiday-country override.
+Astronomical program times remain supplied by the optional Sunrise and Sunset plug-in.

 ### 5. Install multimedia packages for voice plug-ins

 Default: **OFF**